ajaygunalan/ur_hybrid_force_motion_controller/plan.md

      2. Observe the normal soft-start ramp (force ramps smoothly to 5 N), TF contact frame aligns with the dome, and tangential displacement halts at 0.05 m.
      3. Drop the force below threshold to confirm the contact-loss detector trips FAULT and zeroes commands; `set_start_pose` recovers.
      4. Exercise pause/resume/stop services and ensure diagnostics reflect the correct state transitions.
-3. **Future phases (scoped but not yet scheduled)** — null-space orientation optimizer, automated waypoint sequencer, additional hardware soak tests.
+3. **Future phases (scoped but not yet scheduled)** — null-space orientation optimizer, automated pose sequencer, additional hardware soak tests.
 These inherit from the first two phases but are not required before initial delivery.

 This phased approach keeps the build linear: Phase 1 must pass before Phase 2 starts, mirroring the methodology used in `ur_admittance_controller` (URDF bring-up → wrench pipeline → controller).